TurnerLaboratory/TurnerLaboratory.github.io/join_us/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Join the Turner lab!

+We study the neural circuits and computations that allow the brain to make sense of the complex and dynamic visual inputs encountered in the real world.
+We combine techniques from neuroscience, data science, genetics, and animal behavior to understand natural vision.
 The Turner lab strives to be a welcoming and supportive environment for all of its members.
 If you want to support this mission, and you're interested in these scientific questions and techniques, please reach out to Max!

 {%